Amazon Fire Tablet Not Charging? Here’s How To Fix It

 He’s still dead, Jim

 If you’ve tried all these steps – swapping out outlet, charger, and cable, checking the port and the internal connections, and doing a complete reset of your tablet…then unfortunately the news is very bad.
 Your battery is likely the source of the problem.
 Although Amazon does not encourage it, it is in fact possible to replace the battery on your Fire.
 However, replacement batteries cost nearly as much as a new Kindle Fire in the first place, so you probably should just consider getting a new one.
+However, later on in this article I will walk you through the process of replacing your battery if that is the route you decide to follow.

 Preventing Charger Port Rot

 This doesn’t cause a problem for light users of their tablets; people who turn the machine on once a week to watch a movie and then put it away again rarely experience “port rot”.
-Rather, it is those folks who use their tablets constantly, so that the charging port is almost always in use, who find themselves with a Fire that won’t charge.
+Rather, it is those of us who use our tablets constantly, so that the charging port is almost always in use, who find themselves with a Fire that won’t charge.
 Each insertion and removal of the charging cable puts a little bit of mechanical stress on the glue or solder holding the port on the circuit board inside the machine, and over time the connection can fail and the port becomes loose.

 There are a few things you can do to delay or even prevent the onset of port rot, even if you use your Kindle Fire a lot.